By the end of this lesson, you will know/be able to:

 Authentication & Web Tokens

-You got to play around with JWTs yesterday, but here is a quick intro to jwt.
+You will get to use JWTs this module, but here is a quick intro to JWTs if you can’t wait.

 Same-Origin Policy & Cross-Origin Resource Sharing